sztupy/nextion-editor-docker/README.md

 This repository contains the following projects:

 * `nextion-editor`: Base docker image containing Nextion Editor and automtion helper scripts
-* `scripts`: Docker image additonally supporting some basic actions to be done in an automated way against HMI files
+* `nextion-scripts`: Docker image additonally supporting some basic actions to be done in an automated way against HMI files
+* `nextion-hassio`: The docker container for the Home Assistant Add-on
 * `hassio-nspanel-blueprint-generator`: Home Assistant Add-on to help build NSPanel TFT files with different backgrounds locally

 ## `nextion-editor`